jorzel/hashnode/cl0cewph702m4qbnv4p0tei7n.md

 ```

 ## Summary
+All patterns were implemented using python plain classes and imperative mapping style (to underscore domain and persistance model separation).
+Class (value object) properties are read-only to ensure immutability.
+Because of that, queries must be performed by using tables instead of models (`select(model.__table__).where(...)` instead of `select(model).where(...)`).
-This project can also be found in the github repository: https://github.com/jorzel/value-object-persistance
+This project can also be found in the github repository: https://github.com/jorzel/value-object-persistance.
+Thanks,